Review overdue pace first

 See what is inside the Excel version first

-finance_accounts_receivable_tracker_template_en.xlsx
+File name: finance_accounts_receivable_tracker_template_en.xlsx

 Start by organizing the invoice and collection assumptions.

-How to run receivables tracking in Excel
+How to run receivables collection in Excel

 Register invoices